 Looking out this morning onto dappled green in the early sunshine, the mist still hangs over the nearby Rio Sor.
 There are wild horses in the field, and evidence of wild boar snuffling at the edges of the track.
 The Chestnut, Oak and Willow trees are rapidly coming into leaf, and the birds are going about their spring business.
 As much as we want to sit and admire the view, there’s wood to cut, and fires to prepare before breakfast.

-Yes we are privileged, we acknowledge that.
-We are fortunate to be able to have choices, but with this privilege our choices must be in keeping with our actions toward the living Earth.
+Yes, we are privileged, we acknowledge that.
+We are fortunate to be able to have choices, but with this privilege, our choices must be in keeping with our actions toward the living Earth.
 I must clarify that in the scale of privilege we are like everyone, a pawn of the society we inhabit, its politics, its relentlessly dangerous pursuit of capital.
-If you don’t have income you are fucked in this world of inhumanities.
+If you don’t have an income you will struggle.
 Yet many of us still have the choice to change things for the better.
 We can still make positive decisions, we can still make a difference, but we need action now.